The Ultimate Guide to Amazon Marketing

 What is Amazon marketing?

 Amazon marketing includes a variety of advertisement types that are familiar to those who already utilize other channels for promotions such as Google and Facebook.
-Through Amazon, you can create compelling advertisements that will appear in searches or on individual product pages and be charged on a per click basis.
+Through Amazon, you can create compelling advertisements that will appear in searches or on individual Amazon product pages and be charged on a per click basis.
 Think of Google AdWords, but for Amazon.

 Sponsored product ads are a popular choice for companies.
 They appear like a search result when consumers are looking for a product and link directly to a product details page.
-This is a common Amazon marketing strategy because it reaches consumers based on goods they are actively searching for and behaves like an organic search result (aside from subtle marking that the search result is sponsored).
+This is a common Amazon marketing strategy because it reaches Amazon shoppers based on goods they are actively searching for and behaves like an organic search result (aside from subtle marking that the search result is sponsored).

 Although these ad types drive fewer direct sales, they increase brand awareness.
 If a sponsored brand ad doesn’t generate a sale during a consumer’s first search, it can put your brand in their consideration set for future purchases.